rsln-s/blog/content/post/hypergraph-partitioning-101.md

 ## So what is a hypergraph and what is a partitioning?

-A hypergraph is a simple generalization of a graph: whereas in a graph each edge connects just two nodes, in hypergraph an edge can connect an arbitrary number of nodes[^1].
+A hypergraph is a generalization of a graph: whereas in a graph each edge connects just two nodes, in hypergraph an edge can connect an arbitrary number of nodes[^1].
 Edges in hypergraph are referred to as hyperedges.
 I will call them simply edges where it doesn't cause confusion.

-In hypergraph partitioning the goal is to separate vertices into multiple _partitions_ such that a metric on the cut is minimized (here cut is simply the set of edges that span more than one partition).
-The simplest (and often used) such metric is the number of cut edges.
+In hypergraph partitioning the goal is to separate vertices into multiple _partitions_ such that a the cut is minimized and partitions are approximately equal.
+Here cut is simply the set of edges that span more than one partition.
+The simplest (and often used) minimization objective is the number of cut edges.
+The condition that partitions must have approximately the same size is often called "imbalance constraint".

-More simply put, **we want to partition a hypergraph while cutting as few edges as possible**.
+Simply put, **we want to partition a hypergraph into mostly equal parts while cutting as few edges as possible**.

 The following figure provides an example of a hypergraph with 5 edges and 8 vertices.